tom472/mediabox/README.md

 Install the prerequisite packages:

-`$ sudo apt install git python bridge-utils net-tools`
+`$ sudo apt install curl git python bridge-utils net-tools`

 **Note** - Mediabox uses Docker CE as the default Docker version now - if you skip this and run with older Docker versions you may have issues.